 Is chronic pain preventing you from doing the activities you love?
-If you’re seeking a solution, Enhance Center in Livonia, Michigan, offers spinal cord stimulation to break the cycle of pain signals.
+If you’re seeking a solution, Enhance Center, located Livonia, Michigan, offers spinal cord stimulation to break the cycle of pain signals.
 Spinal cord stimulation is a great option when other treatments have failed to help.
-As an interventional pain specialist, Ayman Tarabishy, MD, offers more than one form of spinal cord stimulation, so he can tailor your treatment to your type of pain.
+As interventional pain specialists, the team offers more than one form of spinal cord stimulation, so they can tailor your treatment to your type of pain.
 Get the expert help you need.
 Call today or schedule a consultation online.

 Spinal cord stimulation is a treatment for chronic pain, such as leg and low back pain.
 Spinal cord stimulation works by preventing pain signals in your nerves from reaching your brain, which is where pain signals are processed.